puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 $$

 To derive this, one simply expands the definitions and uses the geometric series formula.
-The result is interesting to interpret: the (weighted) sum of *Bellman residual terms*.
+The result is interesting to interpret: *the exponentially-decayed sum of residual terms*.

 The above describes the estimator $$GAE(\gamma, \lambda)$$ for $$\lambda \in [0,1]$$ where adjusting $$\lambda$$ adjusts the bias-variance tradeoff.
 We